developer-zebra/developer-zebra-site/src/ehs/3-2/guide/about/index.md

 -----

-## New in EHS 3.1
+## New in EHS 3.2

-* **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 7.x (Nougat)**.
+* **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 9.x (Pie)**.

-* **New [Lockout Recovery mode](../settings/#lockoutrecovery)** allows an admin to quickly return a device to service that is locked after exceeding the maximum number of unsuccessful admin login attempts and to set the period of time (in minutes) the device must be locked before Lockout Recovery is possible.
-* **Now supports Android [Multi-user mode](../features/#multiusermode)**, which allows administrators to create Primary and Secondary device users, any of which can share a single EHS global configuration. **Applies to devices running Android 8.1.0 and higher only**.
-* Compatible with **[GMS Restricted Mode](../features/#gmsrestrictedmode) -** an optional state on Zebra devices that disables GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device based on administrator preferences.
-See the [Special Features section](../features/#gmsrestrictedmode) for important information about related EHS behaviors.
+FROM RELEASE NOTES:

+Support for Install Shortcuts feature has been terminated - With Android Nougat support termination, EHS feature Install Shortcuts has also been terminated beginning with EHS 3.2.
+The use of Pinned Shortcuts is the recommended alternative and will continue to be supported in devices running Android Oreo and above.

+EHS 3.2 download package contains a single .apk file only – With Android Nougat support termination, EHS 3.2 download package in Zebra Support Portal has only one .apk file.
+It supports all Android Oreo and higher devices.

+Newly added device support in this release: EC30 Oreo, ET51 Oreo, ET56 Oreo, L10 Oreo, VC8300 Oreo, PS20 Pie, TC52 Pie, TC72 Pie

+Device support dropped with this release: MC33 Nougat, TC20 Nougat, TC25 Nougat, TC51 Nougat, TC56
+Nougat, TC70x Nougat, TC75x Nougat, VC80x Nougat, WT6000 Nougat

 -----

 ### End of Support

-* **Support for Android 6.x Marshmallow is dropped**.
-Use [EHS 3.0](/ehs/3-0/guide/about) if Marshmallow support is required.
+* **Support for Android 7.x Nougat is dropped**.
+Use [EHS 3.1](/ehs/3-1/guide/about) if Nougat support is required.

 -----